ska-telescope/ska-integration-test-harness/README.md

 #### What you can find here

-This repository essentially contains a Python framework to model the SUT, it's subsystems and devices and the actions you can perform on them.
+This repository essentially contains a Python framework to model the SUT, its subsystems and devices and the actions you can perform on them.
 More
 specifically:

 - represent and permit to access the subsystems and the Tango devices